DNABigBoss/Exercism-Solutions/README.md

 Result from first line to n-lines will be come a vector and the result line will be add to a larger vector. we must return this larger vector to solve this problem.

-# A my way to solved problem :
+# My way to solved problem :
 First, Make struct will be soon call by new function in implementation.
 This struct only fill with row_count (count of row) where have a usize type data.

 Second, Make function rows to return result we want.